 Altering Soil Conditions

-To knock out whatever horsetail reed could be left and to prevent more from invading later, you can alter your soil conditions to make it less hospitable to this species.
+To knock out whatever horsetail reed could be left and to prevent more from invading later, you can change your soil conditions to make it less hospitable to this species.
 Horsetail reed thrives in wet, infertile conditions.
 If you drain and fertilize your soil, you can lower the chances of horsetail reed growing there.

 Use gravel or dig drainage ditches through your yard to increase drainage.
-To increase soil richness, layer your soil with compost, mulch, or fertilizer.
+To improve soil richness, layer your soil with compost, mulch, or fertilizer.
 Over time, the horsetail reed may move out on its own.

-Ready To Remove Horsetail Reed?
+Ready To Kill Horsetail Reed?

 If you do like horsetail reed and only want it in certain parts of your yard, plant it in pots or a raised garden.
 Just remember that it can still propagate via spores, so you may still have problems with it popping up.